KyryloKuzyk/PrimeTween/README.md

 ```

 As you can see, there is no way to change the direction of the currently running tween, it can only be **stopped** and **completed**.
 But how to play an animation **forward** and **backward**, for example to show or hide a window?
 Easy!
 Just start a new Tween in the desired direction.

-In the next example, the window may change its state while the previous animation is still running.
-Generally, there is no need to stop the previously running tween in such cases.
-The new tween will start from the current position and  **overwrite** all previously running tweens on the `window`.
 ```csharp
 [SerializeField] RectTransform window;